-Or and that is a big or your local nursery only now offers Knock-out roses and you have been dreaming from the magnificent Weeks Roses Catalog or one of the catalogs listed below, then you better get used to the ease of planting a bare root rose.
-Because the roses you want will only be available from the mail order suppliers.
+Have you been dreaming and planning from the selection of what you see in the magnificent Star Roses and Plants online catalog and the Weeks Roses Catalog or one of the catalogs listed below, then you better get used to the ease of ordering and planting a bare root rose.
+Because the roses you want may only be available from the mail order suppliers.
 Jackson & Perkins is one of my favorites because I found some hard to find varieties there like ‘Black Cherry’.
-Several of the suppliers were still offering free shipping if you order through the end of February.
+Several of the catalog sellers of roses are offering free shipping if you order through the end of February.
 You Pinterest fans there is no better place to start pinning then the list of online catalogs I have just linked you to below.
 Let the pinning begin.
 But better yet rather than pin roses why not plant some bare root roses.
 It’s easy.

 Weeks Roses And Star Roses are wholesaler’s.
 Here’s how to enhance your rose shopping experience, you could go to the online wholesale catalogs to identify the roses you want then locate a supplier who has the rose you have identified then order it if you cannot locate it your garden center.
 You need to get a move on.
 As of the first week in April I am still receiving email offers for free shipping, etc. on orders over $100.00, etc. so you can call to see if there are special offers going on.

 Some of our savvy rose friends plant them in pots and let them harden by placing them in their green houses.
 I have bought potted roses and hardened them by taking them inside the warmer garage each night and taken them out in the sunshine until they acclimate to cooler temperatures than the greenhouses they just came from.
-However, let’s talk about what I did with the bare root roses I received from Tennessee grower S&W.
+However, let’s talk about what I did with the bare root roses I received early.

 - It’s key that you unpack them immediately

-- S &W includes very good instructions with their roses
+- Most shippers include very good instructions with their roses

 - Immediately place your roses in a large bucket of water